-When verifying a remote address, Postfix probes the nearest MTA for that address, without actually delivering mail to it.
-If the nearest MTA accepts the address, then Postfix assumes that the address is deliverable.
-In reality, mail for a remote address can bounce AFTER the nearest MTA accepts the recipient address, or AFTER the nearest MTA accepts the message content.
+When verifying a remote address, Postfix probes the preferred MTAs for that address, without actually delivering mail.
+If a preferred MTA accepts the address, then Postfix assumes that the address is deliverable.
+In reality, mail for a remote address can bounce AFTER a preferred MTA accepts the recipient address, or AFTER a preferred MTA accepts the message content.

 Some sites may blacklist you when you are probing them too often (a probe is an SMTP session that does not deliver mail), or when you are probing them too often for a non-existent address.
 This is one reason why you should use sender address verification sparingly, if at all, when your site receives lots of email.